Chaklader/mnist-digit-classifier/NOTE.md

 to correct them.

-# Regularization in Machine Learning
+## Regularization in Machine Learning

-## I. Introduction to Regularization

 Regularization is a technique used in machine learning to prevent overfitting by adding a penalty term to the error function.
 It helps to control the model's complexity and improve its generalization ability.

-## II.
-The Problem of Overfitting
+###  The Problem of Overfitting

 1. When applying sigmoid to small values (e.g., x₁ + x₂), we get a function with a nice slope for gradient descent.
 2. However, when we multiply the linear function by a large number (e.g., 10x₁ + 10x₂), the predictions become closer to 0 and 1, but the function becomes much steeper.
 3. This steeper function is harder for gradient descent and can lead to overfitting.

-## III.
-Regularization: The Solution
+### Regularization

 Regularization prevents overfitting by penalizing large weights in the model.
 It modifies the error function by adding a term that grows as weights increase.

 ### Original Error Function:

 -1/m ∑(i=1 to m) [(1 - yᵢ)ln(1 - ŷᵢ) + yᵢln(ŷᵢ)]

 Where: